 The art of Ilyayev immerses viewers in a pleasant world of warmth, energy, and light.
 His art is exemplified by swathes of color raised above the canvas, resulting in textured compositions that transform nature into an exciting, joyful, and vibrant force.

-Ilyayev was born on May 11, 1970 in Baku, Azerbaijan (formerly part of the U.S.S.R.).
-Ilyayev began studying art in his hometown in 1991, attending the Baku College of Arts.
+Slava Ilyayev was born on May 11, 1970 in Baku, Azerbaijan (formerly part of the U.S.S.R.).
+He began studying art in his hometown in 1991, attending the Baku College of Arts.
 After immigrating to Israel in 1995, he continued his studies at the renowned Avni Institute of Art and Design, an art school located in Tel Aviv.